 Moving into a new community and a new way of living can be challenging, but the support systems in residence have been set up to make that transition as smooth as possible.
 Remember – there is always someone there for your son or daughter.
 Residence staff members can either answer your students’ questions or direct him/her to someone who can.

-The residence manager is a full-time, live in professional who oversees all aspects of residence life.
+The Residence Life Coordinator is a full-time, live in professional who oversees all aspects of residence life.

-The manager supervises all residence staff members (dons, residence advisors, and academic & leadership programmers), and provides them with support and guidance, and ensures they are performing successfully in their roles.
+The coordinator supervises all residence staff members (dons, residence advisors, and academic & leadership programmers), and provides them with support and guidance, and ensures they are performing successfully in their roles.

-Also responsible for ensuring that a safe, comfortable and welcoming community is formed within the building, the residence manager oversees that the initiatives are in place to aid in this development (please see the following descriptions for more information).
+Also responsible for ensuring that a safe, comfortable and welcoming community is formed within the building, the Residence Life Coordinator oversees that the initiatives are in place to aid in this development.

-Occasionally, disciplinary issues arise in residence, and the manager oversees this process if residents violate the Residence Understandings or act in unhealthy or dangerous ways that affect other members of the residence community.
+Occasionally, disciplinary issues arise in residence, and the coordinator oversees this process if residents violate the Residence Understandings or act in unhealthy or dangerous ways that affect other members of the residence community.

 Residence Advisor (RA)